leangjia/blender_docs/manual/modeling/modifiers/physics/ocean.rst

 Rather than simulating the ocean data live, it can be baked to files in a given directory.
-When a simulation is baked, the simulator engine is completely bypassed, and the modifier/texture retrieves all information from the baked files.
+When a simulation is baked, the simulator engine is completely bypassed, and all information for the modifier or texture is retrieved from the baked files.

-Baking can be advantageous for a few reasons:
+Baking has the following advantages:

 - It is faster to use the stored data rather than re-calculating it.
 - It allows rendering of ocean data in external renderers.